 John E. Thomas Hall, 287 Rivers Street, Boone, NC 28608

-Students become well-versed in effective marketing and selling strategies for both business and consumer settings.
+Students become well-versed in the art of effective marketing and selling strategies for both business and consumer settings.
 The comprehensive curriculum covers social media, communication studies, and project management, and students are required to have active engagement in social media.

 Your education at App State will result in exceptional proficiency in social media management and business-to-business and business-to-consumer communications.
 Your career opportunities can span both traditional and digital media, too.